 He will wait for you to draw near to Him-and when you do, He’ll draw near to you.
 In your car, put in a teaching tape or CD and listen to the Word of God.
 When you’re dressing for work, instead of listening to secular music, spend time singing songs to the Lord and praising Him.

-Little things can make a great difference in your day.
+Little things will keep you connected to heaven.
 I know that from experience.
 Some mornings I would rather do almost anything than tape the daily broadcast.
 But as I prepare to go to the studio, I’ll play a praise tape or just begin to worship God.
 By the time I arrive, my heart will be lifted and strong and I’ll be ready to preach!

 Learn to take advantage of such times throughout your day.
 Take a few minutes here and there to keep yourself strong and built up in the Lord.